Your guide to choosing the sit and stand stroller perfect for your preschooler and baby.

 In general, double strollers are better for twins and children with a smaller age gap; sit and stand strollers are better for children with a more significant age gap – at least two years apart.

-If you need a jogging stroller, often walk on uneven ground (hills, parks, dirt paths, gravel, mud, etc.), or have two children very close in age (less than 20 months apart), buy a double stroller (see the top brands here).
+If you need a jogging stroller, often walk on uneven ground (hills, parks, dirt paths, gravel, mud, etc.), or have two children less than 20 months apart, buy a double stroller (see the top brands here).